Walk in Beauty: Pilgrimage of El Camino de Santiago, Spain Camino Finisterre, Western Route to the Sea (A Kinder Camino)

 The sound of the sea pounding its waves is our constant companion, as we skirt the shoreline for much of the day.
 Our trail begins by following the River Lires on its short journey to the ocean, taking in the beaches of Nemiña and Lires.
 Southwards we go over the headland, past the tiny community of O Rostro.
 Then we wind our way on small country roads through the communities of San Salvador, Escaselas and San Martiño de Duio.

 Once in the center of Finisterre, it’s onwards and upwards for a few more kilometers to the end of your journey and the ancient world, at Cape Finisterre.
 Here stands the old lighthouse keeping watch where the sea, spirit, and nature come together dramatically, boldly, and beautifully.
-We will gather together for a ritual on the wild and dramatic Mar de Fora beach before a final and celebratory dinner.
-(Breakfast included)

 Day 8: Wednesday, October 30th – Finisterre ‘Sabbath Rest Day’